 In traditional Chinese medicine, acupuncture is linked to the belief that disease is caused by disruptions to the flow of energy, or qi, in the body.
-Some research has shown that it is possible acupuncture works through neurohormonal pathways, meaning, you put the needle into specific points in the body and stimulate the nerve and nerve pathways.
+Some research has shown that it is possible acupuncture works through neurohormonal pathways; meaning, you put the acupuncture needle into specific points on the body.
+This then stimulates the nerve pathways so that the boy can begin to heal.
 Acupuncture involves stimulation of anatomical locations on the body, by penetrating the skin with thin, solid, metallic needles, which are manipulated manually or by electrical stimulation.

 The healing qualities of acupuncture are cumulative, meaning that more than one treatment is almost always necessary.
 For acute conditions you can expect to have 6 to 10 treatments, but you will usually begin to feel relief after one or two.
 In the case of chronic conditions, it may take longer to feel a healing response, depending on the type, severity, and duration of the condition.
 Preventative treatments and treatments for general well-being may also be scheduled on an as-needed basis.